draxios/docs/for-establishing-it-ai-team.md

 While this paper wasn’t written by AI, AI was used very closely in its creation, acting as a guide, an editor, and a formatter.
 A true accelerant for the creation of an opinion to suggest its own usage more openly.

-## Introduction: The Case for AI in Financial Services and Information Technology
+## Introduction: The Case for AI

 Artificial Intelligence (AI) stands at the forefront of technological innovation, offering unparalleled opportunities for financial services and IT industries.
 As the pace of digital transformation accelerates, firms that embrace AI can unlock significant competitive advantages, driving efficiency, enhancing customer experiences, and fostering innovation.
 This whitepaper aims to persuade leadership of the critical need to establish an AI presence within our firm, leveraging the powerful capabilities of Azure OpenAI and AWS SageMaker.

+### Note On This Paper

+This is not a paper focusing on the benefits for the financial aspects of the firm.
+This paper is more focused on a general AI presence and what that can mean for the Information Technology part of the firm.

-### Financial Opportunities
+### Financial Opportunities (General)

 1. **Operational Efficiency**: AI has the potential to automate repetitive and mundane tasks, reducing operational costs and minimizing human error.
 For example, JP Morgan’s Contract Intelligence (COiN) platform uses AI to review legal documents, saving an estimated 360,000 hours of work annually.
 Such automation not only cuts costs but also frees up human resources to focus on more strategic tasks, enhancing overall productivity.